LauraRF2/TFM/README.md

 were applied to the speech recordings of PD patients.
 These algorithms include Time-Frequency Features, Mel Frequency Cepstral Coefficients (MFCCs), Wavelet Transform-based Features, Vocal Fold Features, and Time-Warped Quadratic Time-Frequency (TWQT) Features.

-If you use this dataset, please cite: Sakar, C.O., Serbes, G., Gunduz, A., Tunc, H.C., Nizam, H., Sakar, B.E., Tutuncu, M., Aydin, T., Isenkul, M.E. and Apaydin, H., 2018.
-A comparative analysis of speech signal processing algorithms for Parkinson's disease classification and the use of the tunable Q-factor wavelet transform.
-Applied Soft Computing, DOI: [Web Link] https://doi.org/10.1016/j.asoc.2018.10.022

 ### PD Classification